Foreplay is meant to be fun, the precursor to intercourse or just extended pleasureable sex play because not everyone has penetrative sex.

 Once a very big societal taboo, the ever-increasing prominence of the internet has allowed for sexual fetishes and fantasies to permeate the mainstream.
 Some people may feel embarrassed or uncomfortable discussing their desires with a partner through fear of rejection or ridicule, though fetishes are actually more common than once thought.
 Being brave, you may discover that you both share the same fantasy or fetishes.

-Many women, young or old, suffer from vaginal dryness at some time during their life but are too embarrassed to discuss the problem or seek help.
-Yet whenever you mention lubricant, people think of the menopausal woman.
+Many vulva and vagina owners, young or old, suffer from vaginal dryness at some time during their life but are too embarrassed to discuss the problem or seek help.
+Yet whenever you mention lubricant, people think of the menopausal people.

-However, most women experience problems with vaginal lubrications as levels of vaginal secretions differ between individuals and can be affected by stress, anxiety, hormonal changes due to contraception or pregnancy and medical interventions.
+However, most experience problems with vaginal lubrications as levels of vaginal secretions differ between individuals and can be affected by stress, anxiety, hormonal changes due to contraception or pregnancy and medical interventions.
 Natural and artificial lubricants can help to increase wetness, which in turn, improve sexual pleasure and satisfaction.
-This view is shared by both men and women.
+This view is shared by all people.

-Research by Jozkowski et al (2013) found that, overall, women felt positive about lubricant, preferring sex to feel more wet than not, reporting that sex felt more comfortable and pleasurable using lubrication than without it.
+Research by Jozkowski et al (2013) found that, overall, vulva owners felt positive about lubricant, preferring sex to feel more wet than not, reporting that sex felt more comfortable and pleasurable using lubrication than without it.

-Most men are happy using sexual lubricant because it means sex will feel comfortable and pleasurable for their partner, which in turn, will hopefully lead to having more sex and better sex!
+Most people are happy using sexual lubricant because it means sex will feel comfortable and pleasurable for their partner, which in turn, will hopefully lead to having more sex and better sex!

 Many people do not realise that many commercially available sexual lubricants and even some available on prescription can cause thrush so it is important to choose a pH balanced sexual lubricant free from glycerin,. glycols and parabens such as YES organic lubricants.
 Avoid storecupboard/bathroom cabinet products as these can damage your vaginal health and sexual pleasure.